jensendarren/iota-payment-example/README.md

 ![IOTA Wallet Transaction](./img/iota-wallet-transaction.png)

-You will need to wait for the transfer to process and for it to be confirmed on the Tangle before the car is unlocked and the web UI will update.
+You will need to wait for the transfer to process and for it to be confirmed on the Tangle before the car is unlocked and the web UI will update automatically to reflect that.

 ## View the transaction on the Tangle Explorer